PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/vwan/README.md

 #### name

-The name of the Azure Virtual Wan.
+The name of the Azure Virtual WAN.

 Type: string